Barber / Britten / Schubert

 To me, this opening concert was also the first opportunity to witness the Artemis Quartet (see also Wikipedia) in a live performance.
 At the same time, it also was the first occasion to hear them in a recent / newer configuration.
 But let me explain.

-This year, 2019, marks the 30th anniversary of the Artemis Quartet—an ensemble that for years I regarded one of the best, at least in Europe.
+This year, 2019, marks the 30th anniversary of the Artemis Quartet.
+That’s an ensemble which for years I regarded one of the best, at least in Europe.
 Some of this is also reflected in my extensive comparison posts on the Beethoven string quartets (see the above gallery of CD covers).
 However, one should keep in mind that such judgement refers to a moving target.
 For one, of course, an ensemble’s performances evolve over time.
 Moreover, it is rare for such chamber music formations to retain their original configuration for 30 years or more, and the Artemis Quartet is no exception.

 The Ensemble’s History